 Video transcription: Previously captured video without audio is thoroughly analyzed by lipreading and employing professional video analysis capabilities.
-Results are transcribed into a written format and delivered via email.
+Results are transcribed into a closed captioned format and delivered via email or cloud.

 When considering live translation and/or video transcription, there are several critical factors to consider.
 In order to maximize results, SELTranslator employs a variety of ingenious, strategic and technical methods using high definition screens and professional video analysis software’s looping, zooming, tempo control, exporting and editing capabilities.
 Key factors include, the subject of the dialogue, vismes, facial expressions, body language, emotion/energy, facial hair, dialects, distance, angles, surrounding environments, video quality and all pertinent background information regarding the subject contributes to the extent of information that can be translated or transcribed.